evinism/buttery/readme.md

 Sur aims to provide:

 1. A lightweight language for defining over-the-network APIs.
+2. First-class support for full duplex communication.
-2. Codegen for clients and servers in a variety of languages.
+3. Codegen for clients and servers in a variety of languages.
-3. Parsing and validation of requests and responses.
+4. Parsing and validation of requests and responses.
-4. Basic reliability abstractions, such as retries and message buffers for 2-way connections
 5. (when applicable) Cross-language, cross network boundary type safety.
+6. Basic reliability abstractions, such as retries and message buffers for 2-way connections

 Sur does not aim to provide: